mtgjson/mtgjson-website/docs/downloads/all-sets/index.md

       content: All Sets
   - - meta
     - name: description
-      content: All individual set downloads outputs from MTGJSON.
+      content: A list of all individual sets that can be sorted, filtered and searched.
   - - meta
     - property: og:description
-      content: All individual set downloads outputs from MTGJSON.
+      content: A list of all individual sets that can be sorted, filtered and searched.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, all sets